In an interview with Stephen Berry, René Girard noted that one of the greatest scenes in the Gospel in from the literature, the denial, is by Peter.

 This is because of Peter symbol for all people.
-One can not resist the “mimetic contagion,” said Girard.
-Peter’s Denial is therefore the best scene in the gospel.
+One cannot resist the “mimetic contagion,” said Girard.
+Peter’s Denial is therefore the best seen in the gospel.

 One of the things that the Gospel tells us of an anthropological perspective is to demonstrate the omnipotence of the crowd.

 And that only Jesus can conquer the power of the public.